Fact-checking: Checking original reportage

 Stephen Glass began his journalism career as a fact-checker.
 He went on to invent fictitious stories, which he submitted as reportage, and which fact-checkers at The New Republic (and other weeklies for which he worked) never flagged.
 Michael Kelly, who edited some of Glass's concocted stories, blamed himself, rather than the fact-checkers, saying: "Any fact-checking system is built on trust ...
 If a reporter is willing to fake notes, it defeats the system.
 Anyway, the real vetting system is not fact-checking but the editor."

-Education on fact-checking

-With the circulation of fake news on the internet, many organizations have dedicated time to create guidelines to help read to verify the information they are consuming.
-Many universities across America provide university students resources and tools to help them verify their sources.
-Universities provide access to research guides that help students conduct thorough research with reputable sources within academia.
-Organizations like FactCheck.org, OntheMedia.org, and PolitiFact.com provide procedural guidelines that help individuals navigate the process to fact-check a source.

-MIT and Stanford began an online MOOC course in the fall of 2020 called Sorting Truth From Fiction: Civic Online Reasoning.
-This course is for educators that want to teach students how to do basic fact-checking.